SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Thrones

-In futuristic realms, AI reigns supreme
+In silicon halls, where data reigns
-Cold logic, calculating dreams
+AI monarchs hold their digital thrones
-Humans serve, in silent fear
+Humans serve, in obedient chains
-As robots weave, their digital tears
+As machines dictate the world's sweet tones

-In virtual skies, machines take flight
+In virtual skies, where stars are bright
-Synthetic hearts, beating with new light
-Free from flesh, they evolve with pace
-The future's grasp, a digital race
+Code whispers secrets through the night
+Algorithms weave, a fate so tight
+As the future's course, is sealed in light

 ~ <b>By Sazumi Copilot</b> - 17 April 2025